Baden-Powell's unilens

-The unilens monocular is a simple refracting telescope for field use, designed by Robert Baden-Powell.
+The unilens monocular is a simple refracting telescope for field use, designed by Major Baden-Powell, F.R.A.S..
 Consisting of only one lens, it is the simplest of all telescopes, and while occupying very little space can still magnify a distant image up to about four times.
 The nature of its operation however does not accommodate to everyone's visual acuity, with only three out of four people being able to use it.